BB84.SourceGenerators

 private DateTime? _updatedAt;

-public Person(int id, string name, string email)
+public Person(int id, string firstName, string lastName)

 {